 - Save Money – A use breast pump will usually cost around 50% of the retail price.
-IF you are on a tight budget it means you get a higher quality pump with more feature for your budget.
+If you are on a tight budget, it means you get a higher quality pump with more features for your budget.

 - Reduces Waste – If you are eco minded you may not feel the need to buy a new pump.
-By buying used you save a usable breast pump from being thrown in the trash.
+You’ll prevent someone throwing a perfectly usable breast pump in the landfill.
 Buying second hand cuts down on land waste and more plastics in the environment.

 - No warranty – All single user breast pump brand will have a requirement of single user for a valid warranty.
-As soon as the pump is sold in the warranty is invalid.
-Multi user pumps are exempt from this, however you may need proof of purchase for warranty claim.
+Selling the breast pump invalidates the warranty.
+Multi-user pumps are exempt from this; however, you may need proof of purchase for warranty claim.

-- Health concerns – Single user pumps are recommend for one person use on.
-Regardless of where the breast pump is an open or closed system.
+- Health concerns – Single user pumps are recommended for one person use only.
+Regardless of whether the breast pump is an open or closed system.
 This is because there is no guarantee that the pump is sanitary where it comes into contact with breast milk.
 You more than likely don’t know the health of the previous owner.
 That puts your baby at risk of life changing infections.

 - Pump life – With a used pump you never know how long it will last.
-Most breast pumps have a motor which can run for a certain number of hours before is packs up.
+Most breast pumps have a motor which can run for a certain number of hours before it packs up.
 If the previous user was an exclusive pumper or has expressed for a number of children it may be close to its end.
-You could get a few year use or a few day, there is no way to tell.
+You could get a few years use or a few days, there is no way to tell.

 New or Used Breast Pump – Making a Choice

-When it comes to single user breast pumps we would advise you not to buy one second hand.
+When it comes to single user breast pumps, we would advise you not to buy one second hand.
 If you absolutely must buy a used pump buying from a friend or family member is a safer option.
-You will more than likely know there health status and the breast pumps history.
+You will more than likely know their health status, and the breast pumps history.
 Buying from somewhere like eBay or craigslist is far too risky for your baby’s health.

-Multi user breast pumps are safe to buy from unknown sellers with regard to health.
-You would need to buy new tuning and collection kits.
+Multi-user breast pumps are safe to buy from unknown sellers with regard to health.
+You would need to buy new tubing and collection kits.
 The issue is that these will still be fairly expensive to purchase.
-You concern should be with the lifespan and wear and tear on the pump.
+Your concern should be with the lifespan and wear and tear on the pump.